-The test report should present all of the information of the test procedure, report the test results, and give explanation of the results, as required.
+The test report should include the test procedure, the test results, and give an explanation of the results, as required.
 For acceptance tests, the test report is a required result of testing.

-The remainder of this section covers the basic EMC publications in detail; explains the waveforms and testing requirements; and explains how to use the CEMASTER to meet the requirements of the Basic EMC Publications.
+The remainder of this section covers the basic EMC publications in detail; explains the waveforms and testing requirements; and explains how to use the EMCPro PLUS to meet the requirements of the Basic EMC Publications.